datacarpentry/semester-biology/advanced.md

 Instructor: [Dr. Ethan White](http://whitelab.weecology.org) (ethan.white@usu.edu)

-Course Content: Computers are becoming increasingly essential to the study of all aspects of biology and an increasingly large number of biologists spend a substantial portion of their time writing computer programs to analyze data and simulate the outcomes of biological models.
+Computers are becoming increasingly essential to the study of all aspects of biology and an increasingly large number of biologists spend a substantial portion of their time writing computer programs to analyze data and simulate the outcomes of biological models.
 However, most biologists have